fador/GRBL_Burn_em/README.md

 - **Transformations**: Move, resize, and rotate objects.
 Supports negative scaling (flipping).
 - **Group/Ungroup**: Organize complex designs by grouping multiple objects.
 - **Grid Array**: Replicate selected objects in a configurable Row × Column grid.
-- **Creation Tools**: Draw Lines and Rectangles directly on the canvas.
+- **Creation Tools**: Draw Lines, Rectangles, Circles, and Beziers directly on the canvas.
+Supports interactive text creation.
 - **Ruler Tool**: Measure distances on the workbench for precise alignment.
 - **Snap-to-Grid**: Toggleable alignment aid with configurable grid size.
 - **Object Reordering**: Drag and Drop or use Up/Down arrows in the Object List to change processing order (Top = First).